cryptekbits/GeoDash/README.md

 - Population-based sorting for more relevant results
 - Location-aware search that prioritizes results based on user's coordinates or country
 - Support for both SQLite and PostgreSQL databases
+- Comprehensive configuration system with YAML/JSON support
+- Feature flags for fine-grained control over functionality
+- Simple and Advanced operation modes for different resource requirements
-- Command-line interface
+- Command-line interface with configuration management
-- API server mode
+- API server mode with CORS and rate limiting support
+- Structured logging with JSON format option

 ## Usage